common-workflow-language/cwltool/README.rst

 Leveraging SoftwareRequirements (Beta)
 --------------------------------------

-CWL tools may be decoarated with ``SoftwareRequirement`` hints that cwltool may in turn use to resolve to packages in various package managers or dependency management systems such as `Environment Modules
+CWL tools may be decorated with ``SoftwareRequirement`` hints that cwltool may in turn use to resolve to packages in various package managers or dependency management systems such as `Environment Modules
 <http://modules.sourceforge.net/>`__.